TensorNetwork/tensornetwork.org/src/software/index.md

   systems in the TT format and performing adaptive cross approximation (the AMEN solver/cross interpolation is inspired form the MATLAB TT-Toolbox).
   Some routines are implemented in C++ for an increased execution speed.

+* <a href="https://github.com/RikVoorhaar/ttml">ttml</a> (Python)<br/>
+  Tensor train based machine learning estimator.
+  Uses existing machine learning estimators to initialize a tensor train decomposition on a particular feature space discretization.
+  Then, this tensor train is further optimized with Riemannian conjugate gradient descent.

 * <a href="https://github.com/oseledets/ttpy">ttpy</a> (Python)<br/>
   Same as <a href="https://github.com/oseledets/TT-Toolbox">TT-Toolbox</a>